elizchan/SuperSmash-Directory/readme.md

 ## Stretch Goals
 * let users update passwords and their comments and letting them get a link of all the comments they made
 * making the remove button on the message board only show up for the current user's comments
-* styling this to be more appealing
+* understanding bootstrap more so the styling is better